sigmacomputing/sigmaquickstarts/site/sigmaguides/src/embedding_16_JWT/embedding_16_JWT.md

 ### Benefits of JWT

-- JWTs enhance security of your content.
-JWTs are compact, URL-safe tokens that can be digitally signed, ensuring that the data they contain is tamper-proof.
+- JWTs are compact, URL-safe tokens that can be digitally signed, ensuring that the data they contain is tamper-proof.

 - Embed developers no longer have to use the Sigma UI to generate embed paths; they may use the URL instead.